 For press inquiries, please contact Michelle Aielli at Hachette Books: Michelle.Aielli@hbgusa.com.

-She holds a bachelor’s degree in English with a Creative Writing emphasis from the University of Montana.
-She lives with her two daughters, Emilia (“Mia”) and Coraline Land in Missoula.
+She holds a bachelor’s degree in English with a Creative Writing emphasis from the University of Montana, and teaches through the local 406Writers workshop.
+She lives with her husband, Matt Land, and two daughters Emilia (“Mia”) and Coraline Land, in Missoula.

 The New York Times (print)